caktus/jade-truffle/README.rst

 1. Project Name
     * This can be anything you like (e.g. Apple Pie)
 2. Projet Slug:
-    * The slug will be generated from the Project Name, but can be overriden.
+    * Generated from the Project Name, but can be overriden.
-    * The slug will be used in most configuration options in the generated project.
+    * Used in most configuration options in the generated project.
             * ``apple_pie/apple_pie/settings``
             * ``apple_pie/apple_pie/urls.py``
 3. Project Type: ``django`` or ``wagtail``